zentrocdot/wapscan/README.md

 ## Short Description

 <p align="justify">The wireless access point scanner is listing 2.4 GHz as well as 5 GHz access points.
-Four versions of the wireless access point scanner can be used.
+Three versions of the wireless access point scanner can be used.
 But only three of them are of interest:</p>

 1. wapscan
 2. wapscan_beacon